 During our tests, Lifesum felt like the most well-rounded food diary and nutritional app out of the four we’ve listed here.
 It’s simple to set up and use, with several food plans you can switch to and use, each with their own recipes and strategies.

 It even includes a water tracker to make sure you keep up your daily water intake.
 Many of the features require a premium subscription, but if you’re only interested in tracking your food, this is available for free.

 By tracking your eating habits, you can perform a full health audit on yourself.
 These food diary apps for Android and iOS let you track your calories, judge the nutritional value of your meals, and let you build a healthier lifestyle for yourself.

 If you’re trying to lose weight, mixing good food with regular exercise is essential.
-These top free Android pedometer apps should help encourage you to become more active during the day.
+These top free pedometer apps should help encourage you to become more active during the day.

 Our latest tutorials delivered straight to your inbox